tbxiao/chauff.github.io/_posts/2016-03-01-learning-transfer.md

 that disengage, ignoring those learners (in the best possible sense) that actually make it.

-Instead of ignoring the engaged learners, we made them the focus of our work, exploring to what extent they actuall *apply* the knowledge they gained in a MOOC in a practical setting.
+Instead of ignoring the engaged learners, we made them the focus of our work, exploring to what extent they actuall *apply* the knowledge they gained in a MOOC in a practical setting, resulting in a paper at the Learning@Scale conference this year.

+>Guanliang Chen, Dan Davis, Claudia Hauff and Geert-Jan Houben, *Learning Transfer: does it take place in MOOCs?*, ACM
+>Learning At Scale 2016.

 The paper's abstract: